andersmurphy/andersmurphy-blog/resources/posts/2025-04-07-clojure-realtime-collaborative-web-apps-without-clojurescript.md

 ## Wait did you say SSE?
 Why not websockets?

 Websockets sound great on paper.
-But, operationally they are a nightmare (I have had the misfortune of having to use them at scale).
-To list some of the callenges:
+But, operationally they are a nightmare.
+I have had the misfortune of having to use them at scale (the author of Datastar had a similar experience).
+To list some of the challenges:

 - firewalls and proxies, blocked ports
 - unlimited connections non multiplexed (so bugs lead to ddos)